“I can do all things with the help of God who strengthens me.”

 Our school has a spiritual badge system.
 There is a set of criteria drawn up for each year group.
 This criteria ranges from being involved in tutor prayer and masses, various school liturgies, fund raising and local community involvement.
 Fairtrade and The Saint Vincent De Paul group provide various activities for the students to be involved in.
 Fund raising for various charities both local and overseas are very much part of making students aware of others.
 Our school is actively involved in the 'Romero Award' which promotes awareness and activities in the areas of Justice and Peace.

 The ‘Reflecting’ aspect includes our daily tutor prayer.
 Each year group write their own prayer and each tutor group compose their own prayer.
 These prayers are then put into a booklet for daily use.
 Assemblies give students and staff extra time to reflect and to participate in sharing how we can be a good community.
-Tutor masses enable students to learn about the history, symbolism and the various parts of the mass.
-Students then fully participate through reading, singing, dancing serving and praying together.
-Reconciliation is part of all our lives and during Lent and Advent staff and students attend a service which is put together by the Chaplain and students in order to reflect and prepare for Easter and Christmas.
-The Rosary is said in the chapel every Tuesday and the Angelus is said every Thursday as well as a weekly mass during Friday lunchtime.
+Tutor Masses enable students to learn about the history, symbolism and the various parts of the Mass.
+Students then fully participate through reading, singing, dancing, serving and praying together.
+Reconciliation is part of all our lives and during Lent and Advent staff and students attend a service which is put together by the Chaplain and students in order to reflect and prepare for Easter and Christmas, opportunity is offered after the Service for students to attend Confession.
+The Rosary is said in the chapel every Tuesday and the Angelus is said every Thursday as well as a weekly Mass on a Friday.
 Students who are from other faiths use the chapel for prayer and their beliefs are respected and incorporated into the spirituality of the school.

-The ‘Rejoicing’ part is experienced through our Christmas pantomime, our Carol Service, our Celebration Evening with primary schools, St Edmund’s Feast Day, Easter services, year 11 Leavers Mass, Education Sunday and our assemblies.
+The ‘Rejoicing’ part is experienced through our Christmas pantomime, our Carol Service, St Edmund’s Feast Day, Easter services, year 11 Leavers Mass, Random Acts of Kindness, Education Sunday and our assemblies.